-With 2018 coming to a close, we have compiled a list of the new necessities for compliance training.
+With 2018 coming to a close, we have compiled a list of the new necessities for compliance training, the top compliance training trends, as such.
 It would be ill-advised to make your business’s next move without a plan based on what is offered, as well as what is needed.
 Businesses must supply employees with compliance training that prepares learners for their day-to-day roles, and not just training for the sake of training.
-It is important to step into the new year fully prepared to meet your compliance training needs by knowing the top six trends for 2019:1.
-Device Agnostic
+It is important to step into the new year fully prepared to meet your employees best compliance training needs by knowing the top six compliance training trends for 2019:

 2. 508/WCAG 2.0

 On par with being prepared, it is necessary that compliance training be compatible with every learner.
 Compliance training that does not comply with 508/WCAG 2.0 is not preparing for the future.
 These standards and guidelines ensure that people with disabilities receive the same training as the rest of your team.

 Courses that fall under 508/WCAG 2.0 standards and guidelines will benefit members of your staff who have disabilities and make it possible to seamlessly offer employment to people with disabilities.
 Compliance training that offers the option for audible assistance, keyboard shortcuts, and many other helpful tools are a must moving forward into the new year.